UMass Dartmouth Corsairs football: History

-It was announced in the late 1960s that UMass Dartmouth, then Southeastern Massachusetts University, would establish a football squad in the coming years.
-The UMass Dartmouth Corsairs football program played its inaugural season in 1985 off campus at Sargent Field (now named Paul Walsh Field).
+It was announced in the late 1960s that UMass Dartmouth—then Southeastern Massachusetts University—would establish an American football team as a club team in the coming years.
+The University of Massachusetts Dartmouth football program played its inaugural season as a club team in 1985 off campus at Sargent Field (now named Paul Walsh Field).
 The team's first coach was Paul Harrison in 1985, and he held the position until 1989.
+In 1988, the school transitioned its football team from a club team to an official varsity sport.
 The university hired William Kavanaugh as their head coach in 1990 until his retirement in 2006.
 The third head coach, Mark Robichaud, was named as Kavanaugh's successor for the 2007 season where he coached until his retirement following the 2022 season.
-Josh Sylvester, previously an offensive coordinator for the team replaced Robichaud.
+Josh Sylvester, previously an offensive coordinator for the team, replaced Robichaud.

 Paul Harrison era (1985–1989)

 In 1985, Harrison was hired to be their first head coach.
-He coached the team through its first three years as a club team and then two more years after entering Division III.
+He coached the team through its first three years as a club team and then two more years after transitioning to Division III.

 In 1988, Harrison led the Corsairs to a 5–4 record, getting his first win against Western New England with the final score being 23–15.
-The team went on a five-game winning streak beating UMass Boston (35–3), Worcester State (14–7), Bridgewater State (22–9), and Fitchburg State (34–0) before ending the year dropping three in a row to Framingham State (18–26), Westfield State (0–7), and Massachusetts Maritime (6–14).
+The team went on a five-game winning streak beating UMass–Boston (35–3), Worcester State (14–7), Bridgewater State (22–9), and Fitchburg State (34–0) before ending the year dropping three in a row to Framingham State (18–26), Westfield State (0–7), and Massachusetts Maritime (6–14).

 The following year in 1989, UMass Dartmouth finished with a record of 2–7 and did not win a single of their five games on the road.
-The teams first win of the season did not come until homecoming night where the Corsairs beat Framingham State 22–18 at home.
+The team's first win of the season did not come until homecoming night where the Corsairs beat Framingham State 22–18 at home.
 They finished the year winning one more game against Massachusetts Maritime 30–16 to finish Harrison's last game as a coach for the team.